 - Fees for manual payouts

 Declined, failed, or uncaptured charges are not included as they do not impact your Stripe balance.

 This section details any transfers that have been created.
-If you’re using automatic transfers, they are grouped into months based on the date we expect the transfers to post to your account.
-If you’re using manual transfers, we’ll group transfers based on the date when you requested the transfer.
+If you’re using automatic payouts, they are grouped into months based on the date we expect the transfers to post to your account.
+If you’re using manual payouts, we’ll group them based on the date requested.

 If there were any failed transfers, this information is also included, along with the date that Stripe was notified of the failure.